 The study showed that tax system automation proxy by electronic tax registration, electronic tax filing of returns and electronic tax payment significantly induced revenue yield in Nigeria.
 All the independent variables also revealed a positive correlation with revenue yield in Nigeria.
 This implied that tax system automation is helpful in boosting and increasing the revenue yield through online platform which enables the taxpayer to have access via the internet services offered by tax authority such as: the registration of personal identification number, filing of tax returns and application for compliance certificate.
 This thus enables the tax payers to operate from any angle at any time in as much there is internet network.
 This equally reduces paper work and improve revenue base.

-5. CONCLUSION AND POLICY Recommendations
+5. CONCLUSION AND POLICY Conclusion

 From the examination of tax system automation and revenue yield in Nigeria with specific focus on Ekiti State, the study proxy tax system automation to include electronic tax registration, electronic tax filing of returns and electronic payment while revenue yield in Ekiti State, Nigeria was proxy by tax revenue.
 The empirical findings from the ordinary least square result indicated that electronic tax registration, electronic tax filing of returns and electronic payment is significant and positively related to tax revenue in Nigeria.
 Based on this outcome, the study concluded that tax system automation improves earnings and revenue generation capacity of the government.

+Recommendations

 The study recommended that:

 Since electronic tax registration improves revenue yield, government should as a matter of urgency ensure that all tax revenues are properly registered to prevent any diversion of government funds.